 He earned his degree in business with emphases in arts management and finance and vocal performance from Greenville College, where he was recently awarded Outstanding Young Alumnus.
 Scott also completed a masters-level intensive through New York University’s Visual and Performing Arts Administration program in Holland, Germany & Spain.

 B.S., Business Management, Greenville College

-Emilia Carlson is a licensed attorney in Missouri.
+Emilia Brown is a licensed attorney and legal translator.
 She received her J.D. from the University of Kansas, and her Bachelor's in Speech from Northwestern University.
+She has worked as both a civil and criminal litigator.
 She earned a graduate degree in Arts Management from the University of Florence, Italy.
 While in Italy, she worked for the Spoleto Festival, and as an on-camera host for an arts and culture program.
-Other arts-related positions include The Kennedy Center's Festival of China, and touring as Kate in The Taming if the Shrew with The National Players.
+Other arts-related positions include The Kennedy Center's Festival of China, and touring as Kate in The Taming of the Shrew with The National Players.